jmgbsas/RtMidiC/README.md

 function rtmidi_in_get_message
 for that reason both had an apostrophe (comment in basic) The rtmidi_in_get_message and both callback lines in rtmidi_c.bi, I could fixed, but not test it yet.
+There is amakefile inside folder freebasic is the way to run swig in windows ina shell of Msy2 interminal or command if Msys2 isin teh PATH ,,and run
+$ make rtmidi_c.h     --> and hit enter
+the rtmidi_c.bi will be generated, edit it and see the erros comparing with the fixed here.
+Warning after the line text with  "all :" in makefile,  the following lines must begin with a Tab, if not swig will fail.

 ```
 - The SWIG FB Wrapper to download https://www.freebasic-portal.de/downloads/kommandozeilentools/swig-fb-wrapper-70.html